chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 2. Click the instance name to open its Details tab.
 Then, expand the Logs and click **Serial port 1 (console)**.

-{% include picture.html img="qwiklabs/qwiklabs-GSP301-view-serial-port-of-created-vm-instance" ext="png" alt="Serial port logs showing in the Details tab of instance-1" class="ml-5" %}
+{% include picture.html width="674" height="380"
+img="qwiklabs/qwiklabs-GSP301-view-serial-port-of-created-vm-instance" ext="png" alt="Serial port logs showing in the Details tab of instance-1" class="ml-5" %}

 {:start="3"}

 3. The startup script automatically installs the Apache web server software while creating the VM instance.
 You should able to find the log events about downloading the startup script and installing the apache packages.

-{% include picture.html img="qwiklabs/qwiklabs-GSP301-logs-of-serial-port-1" ext="png" alt="Serial Log: downloading startup script" class="ml-5" %}
+{% include picture.html width="682" height="343"
+img="qwiklabs/qwiklabs-GSP301-logs-of-serial-port-1" ext="png" alt="Serial Log: downloading startup script" class="ml-5" %}

-{% include picture.html img="qwiklabs/qwiklabs-GSP301-apache-installation-in-logs-of-serial-port-1" ext="png" alt="Serial Logs: installing Apache with startup script" class="ml-5" caption="Fig. Logs that shows the execution of the startup script" class="ml-5" %}
+{% include picture.html width="682" height="165"
+img="qwiklabs/qwiklabs-GSP301-apache-installation-in-logs-of-serial-port-1" ext="png" alt="Serial Logs: installing Apache with startup script" class="ml-5" caption="Logs that shows the execution of the startup script" class="ml-5" %}

 {:start="4"}

 4. Open the external IP in your web browser.
 You should view the Apache default page, if the startup script has been successfully executed.

-{% include picture.html img="qwiklabs/qwiklabs-GSP101-step3-configure-apache2-web-server-in-VM-instance" ext="png" alt="Apache2 Debian Default Page" caption="Fig. The Apache web server installed by the startup script" class="ml-5" %}
+{% include picture.html width="682" height="441"
+img="qwiklabs/qwiklabs-GSP101-step3-configure-apache2-web-server-in-VM-instance" ext="png" alt="Apache2 Debian Default Page" caption="The Apache web server installed by the startup script" class="ml-5" %}

 Congratulations!
 You should accomplish the lab if you follow all the above steps.